MarkHershey/pc-builds/ad/sale.md

 What's NOT included:

--   No monitor, keyboard, or any peripherals included.
+-   No monitor, keyboard, or any peripherals are included.
 -   No Windows license included.
 (Currently running Ubuntu 22.04.3 LTS, I can help you install Windows if you want.)

 About warranty: